bitcoin-tools/nodebuilder/README.md

 ### Docker Container

-The Docker container can either run on Ubuntu (default) or one of the alternative Linux base images: Alpine, Amazon, Arch, Debian, Fedora, Manjaro, openSUSE, and RHEL UBI.
+The Docker container can either run on Ubuntu (default) or on an alternative Linux distributions: Alpine, Amazon, Arch, Debian, Fedora, Manjaro, openSUSE, and RHEL UBI.

-To build the default Ubuntu container, clone the repo and run:
+To build the default Ubuntu container, clone the repository and run:
 ```
 docker build .
 ```

-To use an alternative Dockerfiles, clone the repo and run:
+To use an alternative Dockerfiles, clone the repository and run:
 ```
 docker build -f dockerfiles/Dockerfile_that_you_choose .
 ```